• Skip to primary navigation

 Leather

 Both use very soft, full grain leather.
-Oliver Cabell uses calfskin while Common Projects used Napa leather.
+Oliver Cabell uses calfskin while Common Projects used Nappa leather.
 There’s not a lot of information on Common Projects’ leather and the company is notoriously unresponsive to inquiries, but Napa leather — so named because it was developed in Napa Valley, California — is remarkably soft, and it’s just a tiny bit softer feeling than the Low 1.

 Both are chrome tanned — vegetable tanned leather is never this soft, and it’s practically never used on sneakers.
 Both are also fully lined with leather, making for a more luxurious feeling than your standard pair of Chuck Taylors.